Robert Döpel: Career

-In Germany
+Academia and Uranprojkt

-After receipt of his doctorate, Döpel became Robert W. Pohl's teaching assistant at the University of Göttingen.
-He also worked with the Physics Nobel Laureate Johannes Stark on canal rays, at the private laboratory of Rudolf Freihern von Hirsch zu Planegg, just west of Munich.

-In 1929, Döpel became a teaching assistant at the Julius-Maximilians-Universität Würzburg, and in 1932 he became a privatdozent there.
+After receipt of his doctorate, Döpel became Robert W. Pohl teaching assistant at the University of Göttingen, initially teaching courses on physics at an undergraduate level.
+He continued his work on the canal rays, which were the basis of his doctoral thesis, at the private laboratory of Rudolf Freihern von Hirsch zu Planegg, just west of Munich, along with the Physics Nobel Laureate Johannes Stark.
+In 1929, he accepted a teaching position at the University of Würzburg, and in 1932, became qualified as privatdozent in physics.

 In 1939, Döpel became an extraordinarius professor at the University of Leipzig, where he was a colleague of Werner Heisenberg.
-At some point, Döpel succeeded Fritz Kirchner as professor of radiation physics.
+At some point, Döpel succeeded Fritz Kirchner as professor of radiation heat transfer.